Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Situations Requiring Tension Adjustment

 There are several situations where you may need to readjust your tension before starting to sew.
-Many of these are when the top thread is changed drastically.
 Examples include:

-- Changing the thread weight (heavyweight to lightweight or vice versa)
+- Changing thread weight (heavyweight to lightweight or vice versa)

 - Changing to a different brand of thread